MicrosoftDocs/quantum-docs/articles/how-to-submit-re-jobs.md

 The Resource Estimator is available in Visual Studio Code with the Quantum Development Kit extension.
 For more information, see [Install the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).

 > [!WARNING]
-> The Resource Estimator in Azure portal will be deprecated starting from **January 2025**.
-From this date, you won't be able to submit resource estimation jobs via Azure portal.
+> The Resource Estimator in Azure portal is deprecated.
 We recommend that you transition to the local Resource Estimator in Visual Studio Code provided in the [Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode).

 ::: zone pivot="platform-local"